Rhodiola rosea is an herb known for increasing energy, improving mental and physical stamina, and for building resilience to stress.

 Since people report that their moods have improved since adding Rhodiola to their regimen, researchers have begun evaluating it to enhance and protect brain health.

-In one double-blind, placebo trial students were given Rhodiola supplements for 20 days during an exam period.
+In one double-blind, placebo trial13 students were given Rhodiola supplements for 20 days during an exam period.
 They found that they experienced significantly improved physical fitness, a reduction in mental fatigue and sleep.
 They also observed that exam scores were 8% higher when compared with the placebo group.

 Does Rhodiola Help With Weight Loss?